mspeculatrix/IR_IoT_hub/README.md

 There are two main operations:

-- SENDER: Responds to an MQTT message sent across the network and emits a corrsponding IR signal.
+- SENDER: Responds to an MQTT message sent across the network and emits a corresponding IR signal.
 - RECEIVER: Responds to an IR signal (eg, from a remote) and generates a corresponding MQTT message.

 ## APPLICATIONS